Image caption appears here

 *Disclaimer: All content and information in this blog is for informational and educational purposes only.

-Step 1: Break Down Your Behaviors
+Step 1: Break Down Your Diabetes Behaviors

-When it comes to managing diabetes, there are a number of lifestyle behaviors that can significantly improve your blood sugar control.
+When it comes to self-managing diabetes, there are a number of lifestyle behaviors that can significantly improve your blood sugar control.
 By breaking down your daily behaviors, you may find that there are certain areas that can easily support your blood sugar that have been neglected aside from the common behaviors of taking medication, checking blood sugar, making dietary modifications, and increasing physical activity.
-Looking at your daily lifestyle behaviors can help you identify which areas are supporting your management and which areas need your attention.
+Looking at your daily lifestyle behaviors can help you identify which areas are supporting your management and which areas need closer attention.

-Step 2: Nail Down Your Baselines
+Step 2: Nail Down Your Baseline Insulin Rates

 Insulin management is the foundation of blood sugar management for people with type 1 diabetes.
 Just like if you were to build a house without a solid foundation, it would come crashing down- the same thing goes for your insulin management.
 You want to make sure that you have nailed down your baseline basal rates, insulin-to-carb ratios, and corrections factors because if your rates are off, nothing else matters since this is the foundation of your management.
 Working with your care team, diabetes educator, or dietitian can help you with dialing in your baseline rates.
+For non-insulin dependent diabetics, selecting the appropriate medication therapy is also critical in decreasing A1C levels, and your care team can collaborate with you to identify the best treatment plan that maximizes your results.

 Step 3: Strategize Daily Variability